 43231 is a number that uniquely identifies the account with address

 Links in emails

 Email is often used for verification as part of site registration and sign up processes.
 Some of these verification emails include PII in the confirmation/registration link.
 For instance,

 If the confirmation page’s URL contains PII and the page hosts ads, PII could end up in the ad requests.
 This is also found in newsletter signups and forgot password links.

 Sign up for an account.
 Check if the URL in the verification/confirmation email includes the email address or other PII.

 Solution: The solution listed in the URL schemes section of this article also applies here.
 The site should remove the PII from the link and use identifiers or tokens to associate the verification email with the user account.

 Keywords for targeting purposes

-Classification check: Run a report in your ad server for the values of the key-values targeting field.
-Also, you can check the source code of your pages to see what you are collecting in the key-values in your tags.
+Run a report in your ad server for the values of the key-values targeting field.
+Check the source code of your pages to see what you are collecting in the key-values in your tags.